 With a good knowledge of how these 4 keys components work and answers to the 2 pivotal questions, finding and analyzing health insurance plans will be much easier.
 After all, who wants to spend a lot of time looking for health insurance.
 If you have any uncertainty, or just want someone to give you a hand, then call us and we’ll be happy to help you.

 Health Insurance Plan Recommendation Table

 This table will be updated whenever there are changes to pricing or benefit levels.
 The recommendations are based upon the characteristics of the 6 Consumer Classifications described below.
 These 6 classifications are further broken into 3 age groups: 30, 45, and 60.
 The ages were chosen to show the differences in plan recommendations due to age.
-In many cases, plans that are recommended for younger ages, might not show up for other ages because the price has gone up too much.

 Use the recommendations from the table as your starting point to determine which plan is the best fit for your specific needs.

 You are between the ages of 20 – 65, and usually don’t go to see the doctor more than once a year.
 You are healthy and just looking for a safety net such that if something did happen you wouldn’t get wiped out financially.

 Planning to have a Baby

-Couples or Families between the ages of 20-45 that are planning to have a baby within the next year.
-The mother to be will need a plan that offers maternity care while the rest of the family would be in a plan from the “Families with Young Children” classification.
+You are a couples or a family between the ages of 20-45 that are planning to have a baby within the next year.
+The mother-to-be will need a plan that offers maternity care while the rest of our family should be in a plan from the “Families with Young Children” classification.

 Families with Young Children